Six Chimpanzees, Three Monkeys, One Afternoon at Gombe

 The Mkenke waterfall is the tallest at Gombe — approximately 85 ft. high (July, 2024).

-Red colobus monkey leaping, Uganda.
+Red colobus monkey leaping in Uganda.
 (Shutterstock/Daniel Lamborn)

 Mother and infant red colobus monkeys in Uganda.
 (Adobe Stock/Sascha)